oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/updating-the-build-spec.md

 Save the file away

+  - In the OCI Cloud shell edit the file $HOME/cloudnative-helidon-storefront/helidon-storefront-full/src/main/java/com/oracle/labs/helidon/storefront/resources/StatusResource.java`

+  - Locate the line `public final static String VERSION = "0.0.1";` and change the version string to `"1.0.0"` Be careful not to remove any quotes or other characters that would mean it won't compile.

+  - Save the file and exit the editor

-Let's commit these changes to your local git repo (the one in the cloud shell you are using) In the OCI Cloud shell git commit -a -m 'Set secret OCIDs'
+Let's commit these changes to your local git repo (the one in the cloud shell you are using) In the OCI Cloud shell git commit -a -m 'Set secret OCIDs and updated version'

 Now push the repo branch to the OCI Code repo you created earlier In the OCI Cloud shell